WomeninLogic/RecordedTalks/README.md

 # Valeria de Paiva Recorded Talks

-A place to keep information about talks I have given.
+A place to keep information about talks I have given recently.

 <br>

-This updates the webpage in https://vcvpaiva.github.io/RecordedTalks/.
+This updates the webpage at https://vcvpaiva.github.io/RecordedTalks/.